 An improved understanding and awareness of the SPA needs to be developed, as some providers are making referrals via the SPA for clients with welfare reform issues and rent arrears.
+This may lead to evictions from social housing.
 Increased awareness of the SPA amongst partners such as the Prison Service and Young Offender's Institutions is also required to ensure that clients are aware of where to go access services.
-A rebranding event will be held to promote and re-launch the SPA to partners and stakeholders.
+A re - branding event will be held to promote and re-launch the SPA to partners and stakeholders.